timdewild/matnimation/README.md

 ```

 ### Step 1: Generating Data
 We discretize the temporal interval into 200 timesteps in `t_array`.
+For all these timesteps, we compute the trajectory of the particle via the function `trajectory(t)`.
 ```python
 N_time_steps = 200
 t_array = np.linspace(0, 4*np.pi, N_time_steps)